Typhoon Olga (1976): May 24

 Two days later, 41 were reported dead due to Olga in the country, with the number further increasing to 47 in further reports.
 Three from them are from Nueva Ecija due to drowning and another three in Manila from the storm-related short circuit fire.
 The access roads through Manila International Airport (now Ninoy Aquino International Airport) flooded although the airport remained open for flights.
 In additional, communications from Manila to Zamboanga in Mindanao, where an aircraft hijacking happened on May 21 there and ended on May 24 were disrupted due to broken transmission lines in the former.
 Ferdinand Marcos further extended the state of calamity on the main island of Luzon on May 24 as a result of the disaster.
 Eight hospitals in the country also suspended patient admissions due to their emergency and admitting sections being inundated by floods.
-Officials there informed the United Press International from Manila that the Portrero Dike, a reservoir located 90 miles to the north of Manila overflowed during the onslaught of the storm, flooding towns near the area.
+Officials there informed the United Press International from Manila that the Potrero Dike, a reservoir located 90 miles to the north of Manila overflowed during the onslaught of the storm, flooding towns near the area.
 Nueva Ecija was almost entirely swamped, according to Marcos.
 The Pampanga River also overflowed as its water rose more than three yards.
 Further Luzon's south, railways were disrupted as a result of Olga's rains, and the damages to crops and property were described as “extensive”.
 Over 100,000 people were rendered homeless.
 As a result, Marcos ordered the Armed Forces of the Philippines (AFP) to form rescue units.